F-Stack/f-stack/dpdk/doc/guides/nics/tap.rst

    --vdev=net_tap0,mac="00:64:74:61:70:11"

 The MAC address will have a user value passed as string.
-The MAC address is in format with delimeter ``:``.
+The MAC address is in format with delimiter ``:``.
 The string is byte converted to hex and you get the actual MAC address: ``00:64:74:61:70:11``.

 It is possible to specify a remote netdevice to capture packets from by adding